top of page

 • Combined therapeutic and diagnostic modalities into one agent.

-The property of Enhanced Permeability and Retention Effect (EPR) enables such agents to work more efficiently and without the ill effects.
+The property of Enhanced Permeability and Retention Effect (EPR) enables such agents to work more efficiently and without ill effects.
 The use of nanomaterials in the biomedical world has now become a reality and other than drug delivery, there are several applications implicating the utilization of nano-dimensional materials including nano-sensors and nano-robots for diagnosis, delivery, and sensory purposes, and actuate materials in live cells.
-A nano-particle-based method has been developed which combined both the treatment and imaging modalities of a cancer diagnosis.
+A nano-particle-based method has been developed which combines both the treatment and imaging modalities of a cancer diagnosis.
 The very first generation of nanoparticle-based therapy included lipid systems like liposomes and micelles, which are now FDA-approved.
-These liposomes and micelles can contain inorganic nanoparticles like gold or magnetic nano-particles.
-The bioavailability is substantially more and the ability to penetrate places not accessible till now makes nano- fabricated small-sized materials even more desirable.
+These liposomes and micelles can contain inorganic nanoparticles like gold or magnetic nanoparticles.
+The bioavailability is substantially more and the ability to penetrate places not accessible till now makes nano-fabricated small-sized materials even more desirable.
 Also, an increase in potency of the active drug portion is seen.
 So far extensive research is going on with the nano-materials, especially in the field of treatment of malignancies.

 Research on nano-drugs does not mean the end of the road for monoclonal antibodies.
 In certain situations, they are still the best and the only available options.
 More useful target-oriented products are on the horizon and a place for monoclonal antibodies will always be there.